woolybullies/Woolybully/README.md

 # Woolybully

-The "Damn, You Live Like This?" reminder app.
+The "Wohh, You Live Like This?" reminder app.
 Set up to-do lists and goals, and Wooly Bully will bully you into being the best version of yourself with timed reminders, phone calls, and public shaming.
 Be Better.
 Get Bullied.
 Wooly Bully.

 ## Table of contents
 * [General info](#general-info)